6 Way St.: Debut Album (2010)

-The band launched their debut album, Level 3:16, on December 28, 2010 under the name 'Level 3:16'.
+The band launched their debut album, Level 3:16, on December 28, 2010, under the name 'Level 3:16'.
 The album charted on two Billboard charts.
 Rapzilla reviewed the album giving it a three and a half out of five rating, and Cross Rhythms rated the album a ten out of ten.

-The group subsequently changed their name to 6 Way St.
+Name change and TGFKAL (2014)

+In June 2014, the group officially rebranded and changed their name from Level 3:16 to 6 Way St. To introduce their new brand and musical identity, the group released a free six-track extended play (EP) titled TGFKAL (an acronym for "The Group Formerly Known As Level 3:16") on June 25, 2014.
+The project was premiered as a digital download through the Christian hip-hop platform Rapzilla and featured a collaborative appearance by R&B artist Mali Music on the track "Fresh Wind".